 In his minor classic Train Dreams, Denis Johnson creates a world that must feel ancient to young people, yet one as familiar to the passing generation as the memory of leathery, diamond-pitted necks in the pew in front of them.
 The first pages establish the not-so-distant past as a land of casual brutality alien to contemporary sensibilities.
 In the early 1900s, a railroad gang of white laborers in the American Northwest makes sport of a “Chinaman” suspected of theft.
 Bent on vigilante justice, they drag him “struggling like a weasel” up the bridge they’re building, intent on throwing him to his death.
-Grainier responds to the distress of his fellow workers who curse the trouble the immigrant gives them.
+Robert Grainier, the novella’s central character, responds to the distress of his fellow workers who curse the trouble the immigrant gives them.
 Later, mystified at his own capacity for violence, Grainier worries that the stranger has cursed him.
 Spoiler alert: He, or something, does.

 After setting up his rheumy wife and daughter in a single-room cabin in the Idaho woods, Grainier heads out for seasonal work in Washington.
 In often beautiful prose, Johnson conveys a lost time of men living close to the earth, deep among the trees, at one in their Herculean labors.